 - a.
 RCSA uniform polo are required while on campus. - b.
 Sweatshirts, vests, sweaters, polo fleece, and jackets worn in school, must be RCSA issued.
-When wearing any of the above stated apparel, the student must still be wearing another RCSA logo shirt underneath.
-They cannot be worn alone and may not be worn (tied) around the waist. - c.
+When wearing any of the above stated apparel, the student must still be wearing another RCSA polo shirt underneath. - c.
 RCSA sweatshirts/jackets only. - d.
 Solid color long-sleeve shirts may be worn UNDER the uniform polo-solid black, white, or gray. - e.
 Students may NOT wear the hood on hoodies in any school building.